Town Topics

 The property owners that are issued IRBs are required to make their bond payments or they lose their tax abatements, so it is in the best interest of the property owner to make those payments on time.
 Every January, the City must certify to the County that the property owners are meeting their obligations in order to continue to receive the tax abatement.
 The City must also report the balances on its IRBs to the County every June.

-2006 International Building Code
+2018 International Building Code

-2006 International Residential Code
+2018 International Residential Code

-2006 International Mechanical Code
+2018 International Plumbing Code

-2006 International Plumbing Code
+2018 International Mechanical Code

-2006 International Fire Code
+2018 International Fire Code

-2005 National Electric Code
+2017 National Electric Code

-The City currently contracts our building inspection services with GBA, an national engineering firm headquartered in Lenexa that has been around for more than 50 years.
 Population size does not determine building code and safety requirements in the state of Kansas.
 Learn more about Edgerton’s codes here.

 No, this rumor is entirely false.
 The City has been actively recruiting housing developers for years.
 In 2019, Mayor Roberts and James Oltman, the President of ElevateEdgerton!, our economic development partners, appeared on KCUR radio and in several news stories to talk about the city’s struggle with low housing inventory and to recruit builders to this area.
 So far negotiations with developers have not been successful due to a variety of factors, including large lot sizes, rising costs of construction materials and cost of infrastructure development.
 Most developers are looking for smaller parcels to test the market, but a majority of available and buildable parcels around Edgerton are much larger and require significant investment to connect to our water and sewer systems.
 The City of Edgerton desires to increase our population and show more people how amazing this community truly is.